ratgdo/homekit-ratgdo/README.md

 ### How to secure webpage?

-Since the [first release](https://github.com/ratgdo/homekit-ratgdo/releases/tag/v0.9.0) of the new webpage, in [v0.11.0](https://github.com/ratgdo/homekit-ratgdo/releases/tag/v0.11.0) a default login was added to protect the wepage.
+Since the [first release](https://github.com/ratgdo/homekit-ratgdo/releases/tag/v0.9.0) of the new webpage, in [v0.11.0](https://github.com/ratgdo/homekit-ratgdo/releases/tag/v0.11.0) a login was added to protect the wepage.
+By default authentication is not required, but it is strongly recommended that you enable the setting to require a password and change the default.

-#### default Username/Password: `admin`/`password`
+#### Default Username/Password: `admin`/`password`

 You can change the default password by clicking into the settings gear:

 [![settings](docs/webpage/settings.png)](#settings)

-and input a new password:
+and input a new password.
+Saving a new password will return you to the main webpage.
 [![password](docs/webpage/password.png)](#password)

+On this page you can also select the garage door protocol, either Sec+ or Sec+ 2.0 (default) and whether a userid/password is required.
+Saving these settings will cause the ratgdo device to restart and return to the main webpage.

 ## How do I upgrade?